- Religion and Philosophy»

 Jerusalem Everyone Knows

-This small city as compared to Tel Aviv has no harbor, no rivers, no natural resources, and not a strategic location either.
+This small city, when compared to Tel Aviv, has no harbor, no major rivers, no natural resources, and not a strategic location except to the Jews.
 Yet the entire world knows of this city.
 The Holy City of Jerusalem is known because of its significance as being God's footstool, the city of the first Christian gathering, and the capital of Israel.

 The Destruction of Jerusalem